zitouni/oai-cn5g-fed/ci-scripts/charts/README.md

 ## 1.4 Check if the Deployment is correct

-This is only needed to be sure that SMF and SPGWU are sharing the PFCP heartbeat, the required network functions have registered to NRF else there is no point going further.
+This is only needed to be sure that SMF and UPF are sharing the PFCP heartbeat, the required network functions have registered to NRF else there is no point going further.

-At the moment only AMF, SMF and SPGWU-TINY are registering to NRF.
+At the moment only AMF, SMF and UPF are registering to NRF.
 UDR, UDM and AUSF can do that but in this testbed we have disabled that.

 Make a shell script out of the below lines and run it on openshift jumphost which has access to `helm command`